 Monti et al., UCLA

-The findings suggest that consciousness isn't a single point in the brain but is more like how the brain talks to itself.
+The findings suggest that consciousness isn't a single point in the brain.
+It's more like how the brain "talks" to itself.
 Which is extremely useful when your "self" is scattered among billions of neurons and you're trying to pool that resource into something useful.

 If the billions of neurons in your brain are like all the websites in the world, then your consciousness is simply the internet protocol that connects them.

 The connecting technology doesn't produce or direct the content of websites.
 But it does allow the user to skip between many different sources of information to reach a larger conclusion.

 Here, the blue clouds are your automatic thoughts and ideas.
 This is not consciousness.
 These are memories and ideas triggered by past experiences.

 Instead, consciousness is represented by the lines joining these thought-clouds.
 It's a network of interconnectivity, like a spaghetti junction, which simply facilitates movement of vehicles so they can reach a destination.

 This is the essence of Passive Frame Theory, which states that consciousness is like an interpreter connecting up many tiny pockets of brain activity.
 However, also like an interpreter, consciousness merely presents existing ideas.
 It does not create its own.